josemazo/prowler-technical-exercises/exercise_1/README.md

 # Exercise 1: Usage and Customization of Prowler

-To complete the first exercise, I followed the [Getting Started](https://docs.prowler.com/projects/prowler-open-source/en/latest/) page in the [Prolwer documentation](https://docs.prowler.com/).
+To complete the first exercise, I followed the [Getting Started](https://docs.prowler.com/projects/prowler-open-source/en/latest/) page in the [Prowler documentation](https://docs.prowler.com/).

 ## Work done